 The Department of Health and Human Services (DHHS) already maintains the Central Registry required by the bill.
 DHHS believes that no additional funding is required to include the "responsible individuals list."
-However, there is a fiscal impact created by the requirement that local departments of social services give written notice to responsible individuals when investigative assessments result in a determination of abuse or serious neglect.
-The notice must be delivered to the sheriff of the county in which the responsible individual is believed to be located for service upon the individual.
-There is a \$15.00 service fee for each item of civil process served by a county sheriff.
-The Department of Health and Human Services estimates that there will be 20,137 substantiated investigative assessment results in State fiscal year 2005-2006 for a total cost of \$302,055, and 12,283 substantiated investigative assessment results in State fiscal year 2006-2007 for a total cost of \$184,245.
-Beginning in State fiscal year 2007-2008, the Department anticipates approximately 8,189 substantiated investigative assessment results each year, with an annual cost of \$122,835.
-Additionally, DHHS estimates that potentially thirty percent of the notices may need to be sent via certified mail.
+There may be a fiscal impact created by the requirement that local departments of social services give written notice to responsible individuals when investigative assessments result in a determination of abuse or serious neglect.
+However, until the Social Services Commission adopts the procedures to be used to notify a responsible individual, it is not possible to determine how significant that fiscal impact will be.
+The Department of Health and Human Services estimates that there will be 20,137 substantiated investigative assessment results in State fiscal year 2005-2006 12,283 substantiated investigative assessment results in State fiscal year 2006-2007.
+Beginning in State fiscal year 2007-2008, the Department anticipates approximately 8,189 substantiated investigative assessment results each year.
+DHHS estimates that potentially thirty percent of the notices may need to be sent via certified mail.
 Based on an eight-ounce package mailed at current postal rates, the total cost for certified mail, return receipt requested, could be \$36,427 in State fiscal year 2005-2006, \$22,221 in State fiscal year 2006-2007, and \$14,816 in subsequent years.